Isaac Newton' Works and Research

 A little bit of history about Newton:

 Isaac Newton was a man who knew that life came from an intelligent agent.
 He had his own original beliefs.
-One of many of Isaac Newton's writings is that he disagreed with a Christian Trinity as made popular by many of today's good or excellent Christian churches.
+One of many of Isaac Newton's writings is that he disagreed with the Trinity doctrine, a popular, but false doctrine, practiced and taught by most of today's Christian churches.

 Around 1673 when "Leibniz was elected Fellow of the Royal Society.", Newton discovers, after much research in the Biblical textbooks, that the "doctrine of the Trinity of God is a heretical error" which was inserted by the Church around the 4th Century A.D. of our Common Era.